marcus-j-davies/nvr-js/README.md

 ### Anyway
-I built this for my needs, it's very DIY and will likely have some faults in some places. but if you want to use it, chnage it, build on it, feel free - I welcome PR's.
+I built this for my needs, it's very DIY and will likely have some faults in some places.
+But if you want to use it, change it, build on it, feel free - I welcome PR's.

 [Change Log](./CHANGELOG.md)